-Exercise 2.1: We want to insert 5, 11, and 7 into the (overloaded) hash table on the following page.
+Exercise 2.1: We want to insert 5, 11, and 7 into the (overloaded) hash table below.
 Our hash function gives us: h(5)=0, h(11)=2, and h(7)=3.
 How will the hash table look after we insert these elements?
 Which of the elements causes a collision?

 Exercise 2.2: What is the worst possible runtime for the insert() function if we are using separate chaining to resolve collisions?
-What about the worst possible runtime for the find() function?
+What about the worst possible runtime for the find() function? insert() will always be O(1) because we insert into the head of the linked list. find() however can be O(n) at the worst.